-- " At least two written past employer references if a person has been in previous employment.
-(One of the past employer references must be the most recent employer.) - " References from reputable sources5 if a person has no past employers. - " A reference, if practicable, from the childcare employer if the person was previously employed in childcare.
+- " At least two written past employer references if a childminder has been in previous employment.
+(One of the past employer references must be the most recent employer.) - " References from reputable sources4 if a person has no past employers. - " A reference, if practicable, from the childcare employer if the person was previously employed in childcare. - " All references must: - be from a reputable source; - be in writing; - be dated and signed by the referee, giving details of the referee's position; - contain the address, phone number, logo or headed paper of the referee and the organisation's stamp where applicable;